 That's one.

-Number two, state legislators legislatures need to ensure confidence and integrity in the voting system in all of these respective states that, you know, for example, if the law allows for partisan observers to observe, they've got to ensure that that happens.
+Number two, state legislatures need to ensure confidence and integrity in the voting system in all of these respective states that, you know, for example, if the law allows for partisan observers to observe, they've got to ensure that that happens.

-They gotta follow the law.
+They've got to follow the law.

-If the states if a state constitution doesn't allow mail in voting, then if the state wants to change the constitution, they must go through that process.
+If the states, if a state constitution doesn't allow mail-in voting, then if the state wants to change the Constitution, they must go through that process.

 Let's start there.

-It doesn't why aren't I like how do we make sure that gets started?
+I'm like, how do we make sure that gets started?

 Did you know that?

-I mean, my neighbor was a poll observer, he was at the TCF building, and everything they said was true.
+He was at the TCF building, and everything they said was true.

 And nobody cares.